JonathanWilbur/asn1-d/documentation/security.md

 `EXTERNAL`, `EMBEDDED PDV`, and `CharacterString` need to be reviewed and tested for this vulnerability.

+This did actually result in me finding a bug in the Basic Encoding Rules encoding of `EXTERNAL`.
+I mixed up `&&` and `||`, resulting in a conditional in which an exception would be thrown only if _all_ of the tags of the `EXTERNAL` were incorrect.

 ### CVE-2016-7053

 Note: CMS = [Cryptographic Message Syntax](https://tools.ietf.org/html/rfc5652)